Aberdeen Hospital is located in Victoria.

 As a health care provider, Island Health has an obligation to promote good health practices.
 We are committed to ensuring a safe, healthy and clean environment for everyone.

 Smoking and vaping is not permitted on any Island Health property.
 This includes all buildings, grounds and parking lots.
+Residents who smoke are required to do so independently or with a personal companion in designated areas off the care home property.

 No prayer room.